radian-software/straight.el/README.md

 * `straight-recipes-emacsmirror-use-mirror`: Yes, there is also a mirror for Emacsmirror.
-This is because the [epkgs] repository contains a (frequently updated) SQLite database in it, which means the Git repository takes *forever* to clone (see [#356]).
+This is because the [epkgs] repository contains a fair amount of metadata, which means it can take a little on the long side to clone with slow network connections (see [#356] and [#700]).
 My solution to this problem is to generate a new repository which contains the information that `straight.el` needs but which is much smaller.
 By default, `straight.el` uses the official [epkgs] repository to find packages on Emacsmirror, but you can tell it to use my mirror by configuring the value of this variable to non-nil.
 You must do any customization of this variable *before* the `straight.el` [bootstrap][#quickstart].
 Note that setting the value of this user option to non-nil causes the default value of `straight-recipe-repositories` to shift to:

 ```emacs-lisp
 (org-elpa melpa gnu-elpa-mirror el-get emacsmirror-mirror)